notgiven688/webminerpool/README.md

 ### hash_cn

 The monero/aeon cryptonight hashing functions in C-code.
-With simple Makefiles for use with gcc and emcc - the emscripten webassembly compiler (use the "make" command to compile). libhash should be compiled so that the server can check hashes calculated by the user.
+With simple Makefiles (use the "make" command to compile) for use with gcc and emcc - the [emscripten](https://github.com/kripken/emscripten) webassembly compiler. *libhash* should be compiled so that the server can check hashes calculated by the user.

 # ToDo